 Instructions

-- The dough should be soft, but not sticky.
-If it’s sticky add more flour.
+- The dough should be soft but not sticky.
+If it feels sticky, add a small amount of extra flour until the consistency is right.

-- Tip the dough onto a floured surface and bring into a disc.
+- Turn the dough out onto a floured surface and shape it into a disc.

-- Cut the dough into 4 - 6 pieces, depending on the size of naan you want.
-Roll out to about 5mm thick.
+- Cut the dough into 4 to 6 pieces, depending on how large you want your naan to be.
+Roll each piece out to about a 5mm thickness.

 Debs says